geocomPP/sdvwR/R+sd.md

 In the absence of prior knowledge, which of the two objects loaded in the previous section would be expected to take up more memory.
-One could hypothesise that the London borroughs represented by the object `lnd` would be larger, but how much larger?
+One could hypothesise that the London boroughs represented by the object `lnd` would be larger, but how much larger?
 We could simply look at the size of the associated files, but R also provides a function (`object.size`) for discovering how large objects loaded into its workspace are: